hmcts/cdm-test.performance/README.md

 3. The simulation file /scenarios/simulations/CCDUIPTSimulation controls how the test runs, you can change the number of iterations by editing the repeat value for each scenario
 4. The number of users and ramp up settings are controller under the setUp towards the bottom of the script
 5. Thinktimes and pacing settings are controlled under /scenarios/utils/Environment
+6. If you make changes to the default runtime settings, then you will need to push your changes back to the repo and then clone/*git pull* on the VM (depending if you already have this repo cloned on the VM or not)